About Anna |

 Anna realised her love of colour early in life, and her love of photography much later.

 She fell in love with photography in New York in 1979, shooting street scenes with her Minolta Hi-Matic camera.
 Returning to New Zealand she studied Photography and English, graduating from University of Auckland in the 1980s.
 In the 1990s she worked as a garden magazine photographer.
 During the 2000s, she became interested in macro photography shooting exquisite flower detail.
 Large format macro photography followed as did her shift from page to wall.
 And so Botanic Photos artworks began.

 Fine Art Flower Prints

 Currently, Anna is best known for her signature Flower Artworks, which capture the transient beauty of flowers.
 Using a macro lens she shoots exquisite flower close-ups, and then shifts scale to print over-size.
 This inter-play of scale is an area of on-going interest.
-Anna has perfected her shooting and editing skills over many years, and now works with a digital “darkroom”.
+Anna has perfected her shooting and editing skills over many years, and now works in a digital “darkroom” on her computer.

 Her images are contemporary flower still lifes.
 The flowers are often shot against dark backgrounds to enhance tonal richness and offset their unique beauty.
 Sometimes the image of one flower alone fills the frame to make a hyper real statement.
 Anna is interested in capturing form as well as colour.
 Petals hold endless appeal for her with their variety and texture.
 She loves the sculptural petals of Magnolia grandiflora, the tissue like petals of Peonies and Poppies, and the more symmetrical petal formations of Dahlias.